OSItemIndex/OSItemIndex/README.md

 # Development

-`docker-compose.dev.yml` is implemented as a quick development environment to work in.
-It'll build all services (if needed) and attach the source directory as a volume.
+[`docker-compose.dev.yml`](docker-compose.dev.yml) is implemented as a quick development environment to work in.
+It'll build all service images (if needed) and attach the source directory as a volume.
 Each service utilizes `dotnet watch` or `react serve` so that any source file changes will trigger a re-compile.
 Any source file changes made can be immediately seen, on any service.

 * `localhost` is used as the domain
-* `.env` is used, but note `REALTIME_JWT` and `WEB_DOMAIN` aren't used in `docker-compose.dev.yml`
+* [`.env`](.env) is used, but note `REALTIME_JWT` and `WEB_DOMAIN` aren't used in `docker-compose.dev.yml`

 # Devops